The Income Phaseout & Hidden Tax Guide for High Earners

 ACA Marketplace Subsidies

-For early retirees or self-employed individuals buying health insurance on the exchange:
+For early retirees or self-employed individuals buying health insurance on the exchange.
+Note: the enhanced subsidies (2021-2025) expired, and the subsidy cliff has returned for 2026.

 | MAGI Level | Subsidy Impact |